Finnoy Travel - Travel Stories and Reviews

 Road in Lappland

 In Lapland, roads go through the thick forest.
 There is not much traffic but many animals.
-Now and then you will see parking areas meant for resting.
+Now, you will see parking areas meant for resting.

 Overtaking slower cars must be done carefully.
-Never try overtaking when it's forbidden by a traffic sign or by a solid white or yellow line.
-Enough space must be reserved for overtaking and overspeeding is a NO. In Southern Finland, major roads have overtaking lanes appearing every 10 kilometres.
+Never try overtaking when a traffic sign or a solid white or yellow line forbids it.
+Enough space must be reserved for overtaking, and overspeeding is a NO. In Southern Finland, significant roads have overtaking lanes appearing every 10 kilometres.

 Speed Cameras

-There are many speed cameras spread along the way when driving between Finland and Norway.
-Many of these speed cameras can follow your car's speed long time so it is not enough to slow down just before the camera.
+Many speed cameras spread along the way when driving between Finland and Norway.
+Many speed cameras can follow your car's speed for a long time, so it is not enough to slow down just before the camera.
 Respect the speed limits to avoid super expensive speeding fines.

 Speed camera

 There are speed cameras in Finland and Norway.
-This kind of modern speed camera can follow your speed long time.
+This modern speed camera can follow your speed for a long time.

 Animals

 In Southern Finland, big moose make a realistic risk.
 We didn't see any moose during our trip.
 It is unlikely that you will encounter them as well.
-However, in Lapland, it is common to see a herd of reindeer walking on the road now and then.
-They are moving quite slowly and in many cases, they are easy to spot early.
+However, in Lapland, it is common to see a herd of reindeer walking on the road occasionally.
+They move quite slowly, and in many cases, they are easy to spot early.
 It is still necessary to be extra careful because you will meet a reindeer at least once per hour.
-They love to wander around, especially late in the evening.
+They love to wander around, especially late evening.

 A car and reindeer